evkx/evkx.github.io/content/technology/battery/manufactors/_index.md

 The largest ones are.

-**Panasonic** - This Japanese electronics company is the largest battery manufacturer for EVs, supplying batteries to Tesla, as well as other car manufacturers like Toyota.

 **CATL** - China's Contemporary Amperex Technology Co.
-Limited is the world's second-largest battery manufacturer for EVs, with a market share of around 28% in 2021.
+Limited is the world's largest battery manufacturer for EVs, with a market share of around 34% in 2022.
 [Website](https://www.catl.com/en/)

 **LG Chem** - A South Korean company, LG Chem is one of the leading battery manufacturers for EVs and supplies batteries to several major carmakers, including GM and Hyundai.
-[Website](https://www.lgchem.com/)
+Market share 14% in 2022 [Website](https://www.lgchem.com/)

 **BYD** - A Chinese automaker and battery manufacturer, BYD is the fourth-largest battery manufacturer for EVs and also produces its own electric cars.
-[Website](https://www.bydglobal.com/)
+Market share 12% in 2022 [Website](https://www.bydglobal.com/)

+**Panasonic** - This Japanese electronics company is the largest battery manufacturer for EVs, supplying batteries to Tesla, as well as other car manufacturers like Toyota.
+Market share 10% in 2022

 **Samsung SDI** - A South Korean company, Samsung SDI is a leading battery supplier for EVs and produces batteries for BMW and Volkswagen, among others.
 [Website](https://www.samsungsdi.com/)